james-jory/segment-personalize-workshop/exercise4/README.md

 ![](https://paper-attachments.dropbox.com/s_C2B02AED879A518AEFAF0FFED12CDDE467AF9DAEA3DC2098084E706023E68F50_1558282013045_image.png)

 Finally, you will need to add two more environment variables to your Lambda.
-These are only required while Personalize is in Beta, and allow your Lambda to specify which region-specific API endpoints for Personalize your Lambda will use.
+These are only required while Personalize is in Preview, and allow your Lambda to specify which region-specific API endpoints for Personalize your Lambda will use.

 48. Add an environment variable called `endpoint_url`.